Shawabty attributed to Tashereteniset, mother of Kheperre

 This shawabti is uninscribed.

-From Egypt, Giza, Pit G 7757 A, (tomb of Kheperre) room IV, some originally from room VI (burial chamber).
+From Egypt, Giza, Pit G 7757 A, (tomb of Kheperre) room III (burial chamber).
 1929: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.